 - 1 tbsp parmesan cheese

-- Whisk the water, yeast, salt, egg, honey, olive oil and 25g (2 tbsp) basil pesto in a large bowl.
+- Whisk the water, yeast, salt, egg, honey, olive oil, and 25g (the first 2 tbsp) basil pesto in a large bowl.
 Add flour and mix until combined into the dough.

 - Preheat the oven to 350°F. Lightly brush a 9-inch round baking dish with olive oil and set aside.

 - Can I make the dough in advance?
-Yes, while the dough can be used immediately, after the initial rise, the dough can be stored in the refrigerator in a covered container.
+Yes.
+The dough can be used immediately, or, after the initial rise, the dough can be stored in the refrigerator in a covered container.